rubisco-sfa/ILAMB/README.rst

 you, look for a more detailed explanation in the `tutorials
 <https://www.ilamb.org/doc/install.html>`_ which have be rewritten to
 reflect this shift.

+We have also changed the location of the supported configure files in the repository.
+They used to be located in the ``demo`` directory, but now may be found in ``src/ILAMB/data``.
+The motivation for this change is to have these files be installed along with the package.
+Previously, if a user were to get ILAMB via PyPI, these configure files would not install along with the package.
+This made the next step of finding a configure file confusing.
+Furthermore, these configure files change as we continue to work on the package and so it is important that they are installed along with the python source code.
+Now, for example, if you install ILAMB via ``pip install ILAMB --user``, you can expect to find the configure files in a location like ``${HOME}/.local/lib/python3.7/site-packages/ILAMB/data/``.

 We have published a `paper <https://doi.org/10.1029/2018MS001354>`_ in JAMES which details the methodology which this package implements.
 If